shepai/BIORTC_Nigeria/BOOTCAMP/README.md

 ## Level 1 - Algorithms
-The word _algotithm_ might seem a bit scary if you are new to coding, but in reality it's just a set of instructions.
+The word _algorithm_ might seem a bit scary if you are new to coding, but in reality it's just a set of instructions.
 In this first part of the bootcamp we will work on building some intuition of how Python and algorithms work.

 **Karel the Robot** is a simple virtual robot created by Richard E. Pattis in 1981, designed to teach fundamental programming concepts.